jsdir/datastored/docs/orm.md

 #### memory

-Uses in-memory datastores instead of redis/cassandra.
-This is used for testing.
+If set to `true`, the orm will use in-memory datastores instead of redis and cassandra.
+This is useful for testing.
 Defaults to `false`.

 #### generateId